dona126/dona126/README.md

 3. Appium for mobile app automation testing

-4. Rest Assured for API testing
+4. Rest Assured for API Testing

 5. Maven, Git, and GitHub for build management and version control